About This Drug

 - Avoid the use of St. John’s Wort while taking dasatinib as this may lower the levels of the drug in your body, which can make it less effective

 - Drugs that treat heartburn and stomach upset such Maalox®, Mylanta®, Protonix®, Nexium®, Prilosec®, Pepcid®, Tagamet®, and Zantac® may lower the effect of your cancer treatment if taken with dasatinib.
-If you take antacids, take this drug at least 2 hours before or 2 hours after you take the antacid.
+If you take antacids, take them at least 2 hours before or 2 hours after you take dasatinib.

 When to Call the Doctor